 We continue to use maximum likelihood estimation to obtain estimated parameter values.
-There are, of course, identifiability issues as for other models and we apply appropriate constraints to obtain a unique parameter estimate.
+There are, of course, identifiability issues as for other models and we apply appropriate constraints to obtain a unique parameter estimate, see table 8 in the appendix for details.